 The East Slopes Project is located in the southeastern part of the San Joaquin Basin near Bakersfield, California.
 Drilling targets are porous and permeable sandstone reservoirs that exist at depths of 1,200 feet to 4,500 feet.
 Since January 2009, we have participated in the drilling of 25 wells in this project.
 We have been the Operator at the East Slopes Project since March 2009.

-Our 20 producing vertical oil wells in the East Slopes Project produce from five reservoirs at our Sunday, Bear, Black, Ball and Dyer Creek locations.
+Our 20 vertical crude oil wells in the East Slopes Project produce from five reservoirs at our Sunday, Bear, Black, Ball and Dyer Creek locations.
 The Sunday property has six producing wells, while the Bear property has nine producing wells.
 The Black property is the smallest of all currently producing reservoirs, and currently has two producing wells at this property.
 The Ball property also has two producing wells while the Dyer Creek property has one producing well.
-Our average working interest and net revenue interest in these 20 producing oil wells is 36.6% and 28.4%, respectively.
+Our average working interest and NRI in these 20 producing crude oil wells is 36.6% and 28.5%, respectively.

 Sunday Central Processing and Storage Facility

-By utilizing the Sunday centralized production facility our average operating costs have been reduced from over $40 per barrel in 2009 to an average of approximately $12 per barrel of oil for the year ended February 29, 2016.
+By utilizing the Sunday centralized production facility our average operating costs have been reduced from over $40 per barrel in 2009 to under $13 per barrel of crude oil for the year ended February 28, 2017.
 With this centralized facility and having permanent electrical power available, we are ensuring that our operating expenses are kept to a minimum.

 California Producing Properties